Create custom Linux Commands

 $ sudo vi ~/.bashrc

-folder to the PATH-Locations.
+folder to the PATH locations.

-Append following content:
+Append the following content:

 # global shell scripts